 Alpura plain yogurt

 Mayonnaise in a nifty

 Lopez Marine, the best stocked chandlery we have seen in Mexico.

 Typical laundromat, or "lavenderia."

 Wendy, the French coffee guru,

 in La Cruz.

-A Guide for Cruising Mexico in your own boat - Part II
+Tips for Cruising Mexico - Part 2

 (This guide was adapted by the Baja-Haha Cruiser's Rally for their First-Timer's Guide to Mexico)

 This is Page 2 of our collection of tips for cruising Mexico in your own boat (see Tips for Cruising Mexico - Part 1